ast-grep/ast-grep.github.io/website/guide/rule-config.md

 :::

 ## `fix`
 ast-grep can perform automatic rewriting to the codebase.
 The `fix` field in the rule configuration specifies how to rewrite the code.
-We can also use meta variables specified in the `rule` in `fix`. ast-grep will replace the meta-varialbes with the content of actual matched AST nodes.
+We can also use meta variables specified in the `rule` in `fix`. ast-grep will replace the meta-variables with the content of actual matched AST nodes.

 Example: